 10 things to know about Marc Chagall

-Alastair Smart looks at the life and work of the Russian artist — born Moyshe Segal, revered by Picasso and the Surrealists, and a defining figure in the history of European Modernism
+A look at the life and work of the artist born Moyshe Segal — revered by Picasso and the Surrealists, and a defining figure in the history of European Modernism

 The eldest of nine children, Marc Chagall was born Moyshe Segal, in July 1887, in an area of the Russian Empire that’s today part of Belarus.
 His father, Zachar, hauled barrels for a herring merchant.
 Although Chagall was exaggerating in his memoir, My Life, when he compared Zachar to a ‘galley slave’, the work was apparently so hard that it made him determined to avoid a similar fate, and to pursue his dream of becoming an artist.
 ‘My heart used to twist like a Turkish bagel as I saw my father lift those weights,’ Chagall wrote.